rcarrata/rcarrata.github.io/_posts/2022-01-24-secure-argo-supply-chain.md

  1 file changed, 1 insertion(+)
 ```

-NOTE: With the flag -S the git commit command will be signed with the GPG key designed in the previous step.
+NOTE: With the flag -S the git commit command will be signed with the GPG key designated in the previous step.

 * Push the changes to the Gitea Server: